bartop/tpl/README.md

 For library:
 - C++14 compliant compiler (compilers that work for sure are listed above)

-Catch framework is shipped with the library so for test You need:
+Catch framework is shipped with the library so for building and running tests You need:
 - cmake tool

 ## Installation